soilspectroscopy/ossl-models/README.md

 The ensemble model (coding name `mlr3..eml`) is composed of a linear regression (meta-learner, `regr.lm`) of base learners.

-Base learners were fitted using Elastic net (`glmnet`), Random Forest (`ranger`), XGBoost trees (`xgboost`), and Cubist (`cubist`).
+Base learners are fitted using Elastic net (`glmnet`), Random Forest (`ranger`), XGBoost trees (`xgboost`), and Cubist (`cubist`).

 MLR3 allows the base learners to feed the meta-learner with